Maddox-K/CS598-Project/README.md

-# The Ballad of the Bog
+# The Ballad of The Bog
 The Ballad of the Bog is a top-down RPG being developed for Windows.
 Follow the player on their journey as a frog as they adventure through the ruthless and industrial bog world that they find themselves living in.

 The game is being developed in the Unity Engine using C# scripting for the code implementation.
 This project has exposed the team to the workflow of the .NET ecosystem, making use of features such as runtime memory management, object-oriented programming, observer pattern software development, and extensive version control (Git).
 Most importantly, the project has forced the group to learn how to effectively work in a team and develop the skills that are essential in group software devleopment.
 This includes project branch merges, development sprints, progress reports, and implementation documentation.